 Many of the graduate nursing courses have both a theoretical and a laboratory or practicum component.
 Credit allocation for class, laboratory, and practicum components of course is defined as: One credit is equivalent to: 1 class hour/week; 2 laboratory hours/ week; 120 practicum hours/ semester.
 Ratio applies to the NP and CNL practicum courses.

 Links to Graduate Program Curriculum

-Direct Entry Program in Nursing: Doctor of Nursing Practice (DNP) AGNP/ FNP: www.uvm.edu/cnhs/nursing/direct entry program nursing www.uvm.edu/cnhs/nursing/doctor nursing practice www.uvm.edu/cnhs/nursing/post masters doctor nursing practice
+Direct Entry Program in Nursing: Doctor of Nursing Practice (DNP) AGNP/FNP:

+www.uvm.edu/cnhs/nursing/direct_entry_program_nursing

 Doctor of Nursing Practice: Adult- Gerontology Nurse Practitioner or Family Nurse Practitioner (AGNP/FNP):